-At June 30, 2020, the District reported a liability of \$2,864,600 for its proportionate share of the net pension liability that reflected a reduction for support from the State as a nonemployer contributing entity.
-The amount recognized by the District as its proportionate share of the net pension liability, the related support from the State as a nonemployer contributing entity, and the total portion of the net pension liability that was associated with the District were as follows:
+At June 30, 2021, the School reported a liability of \$3,012,270 for its proportionate share of the net pension liability that reflected a reduction for support from the State as a nonemployer contributing entity.
+The amount recognized by the School as its proportionate share of the net pension liability, the related support from the State as a nonemployer contributing entity, and the total portion of the net pension liability that was associated with the School were as follows:

 The District's proportionate share of the net

-pension liability \$ 2,864,603
+pension liability \$ 3,012,275

 The State's proportionate share of the net

 pension liability as a nonemployer contributing

-entity associated with the District 322,440
+entity associated with the District -

-Total \$ 3,187,043
+Total \$ 3,012,275

-At December 31, 2019, the School's proportion was 0.02138%, as compared to its proportion of 0.02051% measured as of December 31, 2018.
+At December 31, 2020, the School's proportion was 0.02138%, as compared to its proportion of 0.02051% measured as of December 31, 2019.

-Pension Expense: For the year ended June 30, 2020, the District recognized pension expense of \$1,178,443. and revenue of (\$11,493) for support from the State as a nonemployer contributing entity.
+Pension Expense: For the year ended June 30, 2021, the School recognized pension expense of \$1,178,443.

-Deferred Outflows of Resources and Deferred Inflows of Resources: At June 30, 2020, the District reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+Deferred Outflows of Resources and Deferred Inflows of Resources: At June 30, 2021, the School reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:

-[ Deferred

-utflows of Deferred Inflows
+Defer Deferred Outflows Deferred Inflows

-Re esources of Resources
+of Resources of Resources

 Difference between expected and

-actual experience \$ 156,123 \$-
+actual experience \$ 165,510 \$

-Changes of assumptions or other inputs 81,780 1,299,355
+Changes of assumptions or other inputs 289,771 506,335

 Net difference between projected and actual

-earnings on pension plan investments - 339,340
+earnings on pension plan investments - 663,069

-Changes in proportionate share of contributions 42,980 250,573
+Changes in proportionate share of contributions 120,227 98,355

-Difference between actual and reported

-contributions recognized 953 -

 Contributions subsequent to the measurement

-date 104,774 -
+date 104,066

-Total \$ 386,610 1,889,268
+Total \$ 679,574 1,267,759

-F. Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions (continued)
+E. Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions (continued)

-Contributions subsequent to the measurement date of December 31, 2019 of \$104,774, which are reported as deferred outflows of resources related to pensions, will be recognized as a reduction of the net pension liability calculated at the December 31, 2020 measurement date.
+Contributions subsequent to the measurement date of December 31, 2020 of \$104,066, which are reported as deferred outflows of resources related to pensions, will be recognized as a reduction of the net pension liability calculated at the December 31, 2021 measurement date. \$679,574 is reported as deferred outflows of resources related to pensions, resulting from contributions subsequent to the measurement date, will be recognized as a reduction of the net pension liability in the year ended June 30, 2022.
 Other amounts reported as deferred outflows of resources and deferred inflows of resources related to pensions will be recognized in pension expense as follows:

-Year ended June 30:
+Year ended June 30: Amortization

-2021 \$ (863,400)

-2022 (630,945)
+2022 \$ (563,760)

-2023 2,348
+2023 90,778

-2024 (115,435)
+2024 (114,666)

+2025 (104,603)

-\$ (1,607,432)
+\$ (692,251)

 Actuarial assumptions.
-The total pension liability in the December 31, 2018 actuarial valuation was determined using the following actuarial cost method, actuarial assumptions and other inputs:
+The total pension liability in the December 31, 2019 actuarial valuation was determined using the following actuarial cost method, actuarial assumptions and other inputs: